geoserver/geoserver/doc/en/user/source/styling/workshop/css/css.rst

    **Challenge:** What differences can you spot?

-   .. only:: instructor

    .. admonition:: Instructor Notes

       Generated SLD does not include name or title information; this can be added by students using an annotation.
 Encourage students to look this up in the reference material provided.

       The second difference is with the use of a fallback Mark when defining a PointSymbolizer.
 The CSS extension does not bother with a fallback as it knows the capabilities of the GeoServer rendering engine (and is not trying to create a reusable style).